 Brazil: May - AugustColombia: September - December, March - June (Fly Crop)Costa Rica: November - MarchEl Salvador: November - MarchEthiopia: November - FebruaryGuatemala: October - MarchHonduras: October - MarchIndia: December - MarchJava: June - OctoberKenya: November - FebruaryMexico: November - MarchNicaragua: November - MarchPanama: November - MarchPapua New Guinea: May - AugustPeru: July - NovemberRwanda: March - AugustSulawesi: May - NovemberSumatra: October - MarchTanzania: November - FebruaryTimor: May - SeptemberUganda: October - FebruaryYemen: October - December

 Just looking at the harvesting and shipping side of things, it's a downright miracle that we can get the variety of specialty coffee that we do.
-Add to that all the things that happen from planting to harvesting and processing it's mind boggling.
+Add to that all the things that happen from planting to harvesting and processing and it's mind boggling.

 Soil quality, fertilizer, rain levels and timing, bugs, tree fungus, the skill of the pickers, the attention to quality control in processing, the skill of the sorters, etc are all elements that have the potential to ruin a great coffee.
 And this is all before you have a chance to kill it or bring it to life in your little home roaster!